 The Environmental Science major is designed to help students learn about local, national, and global issues from a scientific perspective.
 Students learn laboratory, field, analytical, problem solving, and other skills throughout their coursework.

-We offer three concentrations: General Environmental Science, Wildlife Management, and Geospatial Information Technology.
+We offer four concentrations: General Environmental Science, Wildlife Management, and Geospatial Information Technology.

 Environmental science is an interdisciplinary field that utilizes ecology, geology, biology, chemistry, engineering, physics, and meteorology to study the environment.
 Classes encompass soil, water, and air quality, taxonomy, conservation, ecology, evolution, environmental policy, and more.
 Students in this concentration also take two upper division social science classes, environmental microbiology, Physical Geology for Life Sciences, and a one-semester organic chemistry course.
 Recent graduates work for assorted federal and state government agencies and private industries, including Mississippi Department of Energy Quality, USDA-ARS, US Geological Survey, Center of Toxicology and Environmental Health and more.

 The Wildlife Management Concentration provides students with a comprehensive education in maintaining delicate balances between animal and plant populations with other environmental factors.
 Students will gain in-depth, hands-on, and critical-thinking skills that will prepare them for potential employment in conservation and wildlife management agencies or for entrance into graduate programs.
 Regular classes, field trips, capstone seminar, undergraduate research projects, and internships range from analyzing coyote scat, to assessing the impact of climate changes on biodiversity, to conducting surveys on Bengal tigers.
 Upon completion of this concentration, students will quality for Wildlife Certification through The Wildlife Society in addition to the Bachelor of Science degree.